 If you’re buying your first home or getting ready to invest in securities for the first time, you probably have a lot of questions.
-The first and most important should be: “how do interest rates work?”
-This is an invaluable first question to ask because it’ll govern how you look at your investment—whether you’re taking on new debt or calculating ROI.
+The first and most important should be, “How do interest rates work?”
+This is an invaluable first question to ask because it’ll govern how you look at your investment – whether you’re a borrower taking on new debt or an investor calculating ROI.

-The fact is, interest rates are the defining variable controlling investments.
-Even more important than time, interest rates dictate what you can expect to gain from an equity or owe to a debt.
-But they’re not just a number—they have meaning and purpose.
+The fact is interest rates are the defining variables that control investments.
+Even more important than time, interest rates dictate what you can expect to gain from an equity or owe in debt.
+But they’re not just numbers – they have meaning and purpose.
 Understanding how interest rates work is your secret to maximizing your choices when it comes to investing.
 Here’s what you should know about this all-important governing factor.

-An interest rate is a percentage of the principal value that’s owed in regular intervals for the term of the investment.
+An interest rate is a percentage of a principal value that’s owed in regular intervals over the term of an investment.
 It’s the cost of borrowing money.
 Or, if you’re the creditor, it’s your rate of return.
-An interest rate is what makes lending money lucrative and it’s a way of determining the cost of borrowing before you decide to take a loan.
+An interest rate is what makes lending money lucrative, and it’s a way of determining the cost of borrowing before you decide to take a loan.
 Here’s a simple example:

 Fixed vs. Variable Interest Rates

 There’s special significance in understanding fixed vs. variable interest rates.
 One is predictable; the other isn’t.
 In some situations, one is preferable over the other.
 Here’s a look at what makes them different.

 - Fixed interest rates don’t change over time.
 They’re agreed upon at the outset of an investment.
 For example, if you take out a 30-year mortgage with a 3.25% fixed interest rate, that rate will remain the same for the next 30 years, through the term of your loan.
 The same goes for fixed-rate bonds and similar investment vehicles.